 In the latter example, large office tables are sold to customers, which are assembled using two component variants: ‘Table Leg’ and ‘Table Top Large’.
 Variants (components) must be purchased from a Vendor using Purchase Orders, then components are assembled into Assemblies using Assembly Orders.

 Assemblies Replenishment: Assembly Orders (produce Assemblies)

 Before purchasing new component stock, you can create new Assembly Orders to use existing component stock based on the recommended ‘Next To Assemble’ quantity.

-The Replenishment quantity for Assemblies is the ‘Next To Assemble’ quantity + the additional replenishment needed to satisfy forecasted sales during the Days of Stock period.
-If there is not enough existing component stock to assemble any new assemblies, the ‘Next to Assemble’ quantity will be the same as the Replenishment quantity.
+The Replenishment quantity for Assemblies is the ‘Next To Assemble’ quantity + the additional replenishment needed to satisfy forecasted sales during the full planning period (as defined by the components’ Lead Time and Days of Stock inputs).

 In Replenishment and Edit Forecast, select Assemblies view;

-In this example, only 5 Assemblies can be assembled in the immediate term (since the current stock = 5 of ‘Table Top Large’).
-If new components are ordered today, we can assemble 332 additional tables once the new components arrive to meet the total Replenishment of 337.
+In this example, only 3 Assemblies can be assembled in the immediate term (since the current stock = 3 of ‘Table Top Large’).
+If new components are ordered today, we can assemble 69 additional tables each week once the new components arrive until we meet the total Replenishment of 901.